SAVE 25% OFF WITH CODE "DEC25"

 Maximum total coffee cost: £1113.60

-I’ve also done a better case scenario – in our workplace, coffee from the vending machine is 15p, coming to £69.70 a year, or if you have access to a kettle and like instant coffee, one 200g jar for £2 – 4 (depending on what you buy) should last for at least 100 cups.
-(That’s assuming one teaspoon per cup).
+I’ve also done a better case scenario – if you can get coffee from the vending machine for 15p, that comes to £69.70 a year, or if you have access to a kettle and like instant coffee, one 200g jar for £2 – 4 (depending on what you buy) should last for at least 100 cups (That’s assuming one teaspoon per cup) which would make it roughly £13.92 a year.

 Time you’d gain by working from home